taran-dev/AcmeWidgetCompany/README.md

 # Acme Activity Management
 The Acme Widget Company employee activity squad has random fun events throughout the year.
-They have asked Technical Solutions to develop a simple Activity Sign Up web application.
+They require a simple Activity Sign Up web application to be developed.

 This project is an example of the MVC architecture, along with using new technologies and best practices.